Computer hacking is one of the fastest-growing illegal industries across the globe. I would say the industry is a success; however, it is not.

 They may infect your computer through backdoors built into software or through flash drives.
 Once it has infected your computer, it could launch DDoS attacks or steal sensitive information.

 It is malicious software used by hackers to demand a ransom.
-Usually, ransomware are designed to encrypt files in such a way that the victim cannot access or use them until payment is made to the hackers to regain access.
+Usually, ransomware is designed to encrypt files in such a way that the victim cannot access or use them until payment is made to the hackers to regain access.

 In most cases, such attacks are targeted at government agencies or companies.
 For instance, the city government of Baltimore and Atlanta are some of the latest victims of ransomware attacks.
 The malware has cost the 2 cities more than 30 million dollars.